smart0303/ecommerce-django-react/README.md

 # G-shop
-Ecommerce website using Django and React
+Responsive Ecommerce website using Django and React

 # Using
 * Python